5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

    * `number` needs to be <countrycode><phonenumber> without any prefix 0's. *0031 06 120..* becomes *31 6 120..* (no 0's prefix for both the countrycode and phonenumber itself).
    * `number` may only contain digits.
 Spaces, plus or any other special character are NOT accepted. *Example: 316732174*
 * Make sure `date_default_timezone_set('YOURTIMEZONE');` is set according to YOUR timezone ([list of timezones](http://php.net/manual/en/timezones.php)).
+* You can choose another password for the webUI by changing the value of `$whatsspyPublicAuth`.

 Save the file by using `Ctrl+X`, type `y` and press `Enter`.